This chapter of our documentation is still in beta. We welcome feedback, corrections,

 Text Conversions with Regular Expressions.

-You may also contact the current Conversion Editor to request a new regex.
-Describe
+You may also contact a senior member of the LEMDO team to request a new regex.
+Describe the problem carefully, providing both an example

-end result of your intervention as remediator.
+from the text-as-converted and the end result of your intervention as remediator.

-¶ The Editor, the Remediator, and the Remediating Editor
+The Editor, the Remediator, and the Remediating Editor

-As a Remediator, you will need to balance the need to respect the Editor’s initial
+As a remediator, you will need to balance the need to respect the editor’s initial

 work, which was produced under a particular set of constraints, with the opportunities